tracyhenry/Kyrix/README.md

 * Mouse drag to pan on the cluster view.
 * Left/Right arrows to pan the EEG, or use mouse drag.
 * Up/Down arrows to increase/decrease the gain.
+* Press `M` key to switch montages.
 * Spectrogram is not zoomable right now.
 It shouldn't be pannable since we want to sync it w/ EEG.
 * Click on a radio box in the upper right corner to make a label for the highlighted 2-sec segment.

 ## Development